![]() | ![]() | ![]() | Customizing the navigation panels | Contents | Index |

 empty string.)

-, and \HlxNextTitle
+\HlxPrevTitle, \HlxUpTitle, and \HlxNextTitle return

 the title of these nodes.

-return the URL of the previous
+\HlxBackUrl and \HlxForwUrl return the URL of the previous

 and following node (without looking at their depth)

-return the title of these
+\HlxBackTitle and \HlxForwTitle return the title of these

 nodes.

-return title and URL of the
+\HlxThisTitle and \HlxThisUrl return title and URL of the

 current node.

-evaluates to A
+\EmptyP{expr}{A}{B} evaluates to A if expr

-is not the empty string, to B
+is not the empty string, to B otherwise.

 ![]() | ![]() | ![]() | Customizing the navigation panels | Contents | Index |